vtintillier/cf-java-logging-support/README.md

 The instrumentation part is currently focusing on providing [request filters for Java Servlets](http://www.oracle.com/technetwork/java/filters-137243.html) and [client and server filters for Jersey](https://jersey.java.net/documentation/latest/filters-and-interceptors.html), but again, we're open to contributions for other APIs and frameworks.

-Last, there is also a sibling project on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support).
+Last, there are also two sibling projects on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support) and [python logging support](https://github.com/SAP/cf-python-logging-support).

 ## Features and dependencies